ShimmiChristo/shimmin-blog-starter/content/players/dan/index.md

 handicap: 35
 ---

-Back in 2023, now owning golf clubs and golf shoes, Dan is ready to showcase his skills.
-Dan will be playing at a 31 handicap.
+His clubs were stolen in 2024.
+He has a new set and a 33 handicap.